Waikato/kiwiwords/README.md

 # Māori Loanwords in Twitter
-Code for analysing the usage of Māori Loanwords in New Zealand Tweets
+Code for analysing the usage of Māori Loanwords in New Zealand Tweets.

 ## Word Embeddings Visualisations